When Your Ex Unblocks You: What It Means and What to Do Next

 All of these signal that you were sitting around waiting for this moment — and that kills any potential the unblock created.

-Days one to seven: observe and do nothing.
 Check whether they watch your stories, whether they like any posts, whether they send a follow request.
 Give them space to make the first move if they want to.

-Days seven to twenty-one: continue living normally.
 Keep posting if you normally do.
 If they engage with your content, you can engage back lightly — they like a post, you can like one of theirs; they reply to a story, you can have a brief, light exchange.
 Don't manufacture reasons to interact.

-After three weeks, if they haven't engaged: you can consider a short, non-emotional message.
+You can consider a short, non-emotional message.
 Keep it under two sentences, make it about something external rather than your feelings, and be warm without being needy.
 Something like: "Hey, hope you're doing well — [specific thing that genuinely reminded you of them].
 Thought of you."
 Then wait.
 Their response (or lack of one) is your answer.

-If They Reach Out First
+How to Respond If They Reach Out First

 If their message is casual and friendly — "hey, how have you been?" — match their energy.
 Be warm but brief.
 Don't pour your heart out.
 Let the conversation develop naturally without forcing it toward depth.